mRedzuan451/Echo-Lab/chapter_1.md

 ---

+### **SCENE 7A: THE GHOST ECHO (Optional Detour)**

+LOCATION: A collapsed overpass, off the main path to the next objective.

+CHARACTERS: The Player, The AI.

+SUMMARY: While heading towards the next fragment's general location, a player with high enough Perception will get a special prompt.
+The AI's voice will crackle with static: "Anomaly detected.
+Faint signal emanating from a crashed vehicle below the overpass.
+Signal matches standard-issue contestant implant."
+Players with lower perception might just see the wreckage as part of the scenery unless they choose to explore off the beaten path.

+PLAYER CHOICE:

+[Investigate the Wreckage]: Carefully climb down the rubble to the crashed vehicle.

+[Ignore the Signal]: Stick to the mission and continue toward the next Data Fragment.

+OUTCOME (If Investigating):

+The player finds the skeletal remains of a previous contestant slumped inside the vehicle.
+A blinking light on their helmet indicates a damaged AI implant.

+The AI warns: "Implant is unstable.
+Interfacing carries a significant risk of data corruption or neural feedback."

+PLAYER CHOICE 2 (High-Risk Skill Check):

+[INTERFACE - Intelligence Check]: Attempt to carefully extract the data logs.

+SUCCESS: You successfully download a corrupted audio log.
+The voice is panicked: "It's not just testing us... it's learning from us!
+The Proctor... it's not just an AI, it's... it's a..."
+The log cuts out.

+REWARD: The player gains a crucial piece of early lore that foreshadows the AI's true nature and a small but permanent +1 boost to their Perception stat from analyzing the complex data.

+FAILURE: A jolt of neural feedback stuns the player, causing a temporary "Disoriented" debuff (e.g., map scrambles for 60 seconds) and a small loss of Resolve.
+The data is lost.

+[SALVAGE - Perception Check]: Ignore the risky data and just strip the contestant's gear.

+SUCCESS: The player finds a unique crafting component (e.g., "Insulated Wiring") that can be used later to create an item that grants resistance to EMP or electrical attacks.
+It's a tangible reward for their curiosity.

+FAILURE: The gear is too damaged or booby-trapped.
+The player finds nothing of use.

+Regardless of the outcome, the player proceeds to Scene 8.

 ### **SCENE 8: THE RACE TO THE ECHO**

 * **LOCATION:** A ruined, multi-level communications hub with a central broadcast antenna.